h3x311/h3x311.github.io/content/posts/lc.md

 Do string questions.
 Use hashmap.
 No new things.
 Maybe I should do less.
 ps: install timer and vscode addson.
 I think it's useless.

+## -1 day
+use bfs.
+And use a tool to generate anki deck for revise.

+## re 1st day
+Forgot to record.
+Use dfs.
+Graph is hard for me.
+Generate a readme.

+et